EugeneElkin/eef-api-instructions/README.md

 ### Get list of entities with grouping and filtration
 ```
 // GET api/Tourists/{touristId}/Countries
-// Here we wnat to get a list of countries that were visited by a tourist (in certain year)
+// Here we want to get a list of countries that were visited by a tourist (in certain year)
 [HttpGet("{id}/Countries")]
 public async Task<IActionResult> GetTouristCountries(string id, string orderByField = null, bool isDescending = false, int? pageSize = null, int? pageAt = null, bool grouped = false, int? year = null)
 {